hemanth506/NodeJs-Student-Portal/README.md

-# NodeJs-CRUD-Operation
+# NodeJs-Student-Portal
-CRUD operation with ExpressJs using Node environment that creates, reads, updates, deletes students details in MongoDB using Mongoose library.
+Student-Portal with ExpressJs using Node environment that creates, reads, updates, deletes students details in MongoDB using Mongoose library.